 In this integrated consumer MVNO model below, the fundamental brand ownership of the end customer (B2C or B2B) in terms of sales, marketing and support does not change.
 What does fundamentally change is the move from a passive, revenue collection model to one predicated on dynamic revenue generation.
-Deployment of the MATRIXX Digital Commerce Platform (MATRIXX DCP) as a multi-tenant monetization engine allows wholesalers to offer a more comprehensive monetization-as-a-service model, providing rich up to the second insights on spend levels, usage and payment approaches as well of course as offer/promotion and portfolio updates.
+Deployment of MATRIXX as a multi-tenant monetization engine allows wholesalers to offer a more comprehensive monetization-as-a-service model, providing rich up to the second insights on spend levels, usage and payment approaches as well of course as offer/promotion and portfolio updates.
 That’s to BOTH the retail partner AND end customer.

-Effectively, the wholesaler is providing a managed digital commerce platform.
+Effectively, the wholesaler is providing a managed monetization platform.

 Integrated Consumer MVNO Model

-The digital app or marketplace infrastructure would likely be owned by the retail partner but fed key commercial updates by the wholesale platform, direct from the MATRIXX DCP.
+The digital app or marketplace infrastructure would likely be owned by the retail partner but fed key commercial updates by the wholesale platform, direct from MATRIXX.

 All are offered, of course, at the direction of the retail partners but provided by the wholesaler as key value add capabilities of the wholesale platform.

 In this scenario, billing doesn’t disappear, but its role changes to one of “lean-billing” where its primary function becomes invoicing, dunning and accounts receivable tracking as appropriate.
-All other real-time revenue generation activity is handled by the MATRIXX DCP.
+All other real-time revenue generation activity is handled by MATRIXX.